The Future STEMS From Education

 UWG/AFA CyberCamp emphasizes fun, hands-on learning of cybersecurity principles that are relevant and applicable to everyday life.
 Developed by the Air Force Association (AFA), the camp curriculum covers new topics and hands-on activities each day, building up to an exciting, final team competition simulating real cybersecurity situations faced by industry professionals.

-Registration will open soon for CyberCamp 2019.Learn More
+Registration is now open for CyberCamp 2019.Learn More

 STEM Competition: Competitive Events for Students